RandomComputerUser/FancyLighting-Terraria/README.md

 ### Latest Version

-**v0.5.0 (2022-10-16)**
-- Added two new presets: Ultra and Disable All
-- Added an overbright rendering option for smooth lighting
+**v0.5.1 (2022-10-19)**
+- Replaced the normal maps toggle with a slider for strength
-- Made simulated normal maps more noticeable
+- Decreased the strength of normal maps in the Ultra preset
-- Liquids are no longer rendered when in the render only lighting debug mode
+- Normal maps now affect lighting when both overbright and render only lighting are enabled
-- Fixed potential camera mode bugs
+- Fixed a liquid lighting bug with overbright enabled and the fancy lighting engine disabled
 - Updated the mod icon
-- Updated the mod description